When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Striking design based on a great all-electric platform makes the EV6 a winner

-Sandwiched in-between, the doors feature recessed handles that pop out for entry, there are folding electric door mirrors and the colour is complemented by some black sill mouldings that enhance the shape of the sides.
-Up on top, there’s a sunroof with tilting and sliding functionality.
-We made good use of that, both by having it full open to let the sun in, and partially closed to keep rain out, but light through.
+There’s a smart power tailgate, offering access to the sizeable boot area and charging cables should you need them.
+The doors still feature recessed handles that pop out for entry, there are folding electric door mirrors and up top there’s a sunroof with tilting and sliding functionality.
 It’s handy, especially in the back with the lower roofline making things feel less roomy than in the front, especially if you’re rather tall.

 The drive

-This being a GT Line S model it features a 77.4kWh battery and all-wheel-drive.
-You can select one of three drive modes too, using the tab at the base of the steering wheel.
+You can select one of three drive modes using the tab at the base of the steering wheel.
 Eco is fine for when your battery level is getting too low for comfort while, at the other end of the performance spectrum, Sport gives the EV6 a beefier edge.
 Select it and your driver display turns red, suggesting thrills will follow.
 The car is definitely sprightlier in this mode, though battery usage is, unsurprisingly, more rapid.
+For everyday driving, the Comfort mode works a treat.

 Multiple driver aids can smooth your journey too, with all manner of options available.
 Some are really useful, but you may find others tend to detract a little from pushing the car more than the system might think is wise.
 Blind-spot collision avoidance assist and rear-cross traffic assist are two that we think work particularly well with the design of the EV6.
 Overall though, this is an easy car to drive, with only reversing into tight parking spaces proving occasionally tricky.
-You’ll see how we got around this in our next section though.

 The technology

-As you’d expect from a Korean carmaker, there is more than enough technology packed into the Kia EV6 to keep everyone happy.
-On the point of the parking mentioned above, we found the rear-view camera and parking assist mode really useful.
-Better yet, if you’ve studied the manual carefully enough you may feel confident enough to try the Remote Smart Park Assist (RSPA) parking option.
-You get out of the car and use the keyfob and its buttons to move the car in and out of tight spaces – with nobody behind the wheel.
+I thought the in-car satellite navigation was intuitive and very effective too, with the voice control proving particularly good at handling last minute requests for route updates when approaching unpredictable airport car park routes.
+I also found the rear-view camera and parking assist mode really useful.
+If you’ve studied the manual carefully enough you may feel confident to try the Remote Smart Park Assist (RSPA) parking: you get out of the car and use the keyfob and its buttons to move the car in and out of tight spaces – with nobody behind the wheel.
+This is a brilliant party trick, as is the automated parallel parking and suchlike.

 Special mention should also go to the augmented reality head-up display.
 This is a great example of tech being used to really help enhance the driving experience.
 If you’re slightly stressed out on roads that you don’t know, the dynamically changing graphics projected on your windscreen can be a real boon.
 This is especially so on dark and rather precarious country roads, when the pulsing direction arrows get you around bends that turn out to be sharper than expected.
 Paranoia about being accidentally caught out by speed cameras can also be quelled by pulling in the services of the smart cruise control with its brilliant simplicity, via a one-touch button on the steering wheel.